 The panopticon known as society is such that, not only does everyone see and judge everyone else, it permeates everything including our own minds and our sexuality.
 An animal in heat performs sexual acts in a neutral manner so as to make an erection an instrumental activity on par with raising one’s arm.
 On the other hand, human cultures can sexualize anything.
 As put here:

 “Our ‘mating strategies’ aren’t guided by evolution but by ‘sociocultural expectations.’
-I may be all in on evolutionary theory, but not when it comes to human beings mating, not in 2010, not when the media has already decided how I’m going to talk, think, and feel.
+I may be all in on evolutionary theory, but not when it comes to human beings mating, not [now], not when the media has already decided how I’m going to talk, think, and feel.
 If evolution isn’t driving your decision to drink 10 cans of Diet Coke a day, how could it possibly be driving my choice of sex partner, let alone wife?
 Birthing hips?
 Really?”

 Even a culture that “represses” sexuality has just found another way of bringing sexuality to the forefront of consciousness.
 Physical touch need not be the mark of intimacy or arousal.
 An Amsterdam peep show is just as physically abstinent as a monastery, but your adrenal and cerebral cortices will be getting their freak on.
 Those who think we’re being, or should be, repressed are talking about sex.
 Claiming to not be talking about sex makes one end up talking about sex, as argued ad nauseum by Foucault.
 Repression doesn’t remove sexuality, it modifies and expands upon it.
 As put by Alan Moore: